Weak Solutions to an Euler Alignment System with Singular Interactions in a Bounded Domain: Introduction

+It is known that the compressible Euler equations admit very irregular and ``wild'' solutions \cite{de_lel_weak} which are constructed via convex integration.
+Convex integration methods are extremely general, and so many problems can be embedded into this framework with some careful modification where necessary \cite{feireisl2015weak, donatelli2015well, chiodaroli2016existence}.
+In particular, and somewhat counter-intuitively, one is able to embed compressible systems which might include nonlocal interactions \cite{weak_sols} or temperature \cite{donatelli2015well,feireisl2015weak} into abstract \textit{incompressible} systems \cite{feireisl2015weak} in a completely justified and rigorous way.
+For intuition, see some of the examples in \cite{feireisl2015weak}.

-We show existence of infinitely many weak solutions of our Euler alignment system on a bounded, smooth domain.
-We do so using methods of convex integration \cite{de_lel_weak} that allow us to construct infinitely many momentum fields corresponding to a unique probability density of arbitrary regularity.
-We then show that these solutions satisfy an energy inequality.
-We use this energy inequality to show weak-strong uniqueness of solutions.
+In this work, we show existence of infinitely many weak solutions of our Euler alignment system on a bounded, smooth domain.
+We then show that these solutions satisfy an energy inequality, and are hence bounded-energy weak solutions.
+We use this energy inequality to prove a weak-strong uniqueness principle.